 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 was enacted on December 8, 2003.
-As a result of this legislation, employers providing drug coverage to Medicare eligible members, that is at least actuarially equivalent to the standard benefit provided by Medicare, are eligible to receive a federal subsidy (the "Retiree Drug Subsidy") starting January 1, 2006.
+As a result of this legislation, employers that provide Medicare eligible members with prescription drug coverage that is at least actuarially equivalent to the standard benefit provided by Medicare are eligible to receive a federal subsidy (the "Retiree Drug Subsidy") starting January 1, 2006.

-It has been determined that the Commonwealth's drug coverage for retirees is better than actuarially equivalent to Medicare's standard coverage in the Fiscal Year Ending June 30, 2010.
+It has been determined that the Commonwealth's prescription drug coverage for retirees is better than actuarially equivalent to Medicare's standard coverage in the Fiscal Year Ending June 30, 2011.
 The Commonwealth has opted to receive the Retiree Drug Subsidy (RDS) and is complying with the requirements to do so.